AdobeDocs/experience-manager-cloud-service.it-IT/help/assets/content-fragments/content-fragments-markdown.md

     `###### This is a H6`

-Facoltativamente, è possibile creare un H1 evidenziando il testo in segni uguali e creando un H2 evidenziando il testo sotto i segni meno.
-Ad esempio:
+In alternativa, è possibile creare un H1 sottolineando il testo con alcuni segni di uguale e creare un H2 sottolineando il testo con i segni meno.
+Esempio:

     `This is an H1`